Updated: Aug 15

-A major volatile compound found in lion's mane, benzaldehyde, has been shown in some studies to alter cancer cells shape in subjects fighting carcinoma (10).
-H. erinaceus may be able to supplement cancer treatments in patients struggling with carcinoma.
+A major volatile compound found in lion's mane, benzaldehyde, has been shown in some studies to alter cancer cell shape in subjects fighting carcinoma (10).
+H. erinaceus may be able to complement cancer treatments in patients struggling with carcinoma.
 Inducing cancer cell morphology changes can allow for the cells to be easily targeted or sensitized when undergoing radiation to reduce the number of cancerous cells.

-7. Glycoproteins that reduce blood loss due to injury
+7. Reduce blood loss due to injury or wounds

 Glycoproteins found in H. erinaceus have been shown to have a hemagglutinating effect (7).
-This is beneficial for those suffering from hemophilia who need assistance in clotting wounds.
-With a diet enriched in the glycoproteins found in lion's mane, it is expected to see an improvement in blood quality in some individuals who suffer from hemophilia.
-When hemophilic patients are wounded, the amount of blood loss could be reduced with supplemental lion's mane compared to controls.
+This is beneficial for those suffering from hemophilia or individuals who need assistance in clotting wounds.
+A diet enriched in the glycoproteins found in lion's mane is expected to improve in blood quality and reduce blood loss.

 8. Accelerates wound recovery and minimizes scarring

-Stimulating tissue growth in wounds with the use of collagen is essential in preventing infection.
-Collagen controls the growth of bacteria populating the skin before the wound is sterilized.
-Collagen therefore develops a layer between the wound and the bacteria which decreases the risk of infection.
-Collagen promotes the growth of new cells on the skin, allowing for a reduction in scar size and severity.
-Using lion's mane extract is beneficial to dressing wounds in order to accelerate wound repair and promote collagen protection in order to reduce scarring and infection.
+Collagen stimulates tissue growth in wounds and is essential to prevent infection.
+It develops a layer between the wound and the bacteria which decreases the risk of infection.
+Collagen therefore controls the growth of bacteria populating the skin before the wound is sterilized.
+It also promotes the growth of new cells on the skin, reducing scar size and severity.
+Dressing wounds with lion's mane extract helps accelerate wound repair, promote collagen protection, and reduce scarring and infection.

 9. Helps with cardiovascular and kidney conditions